 Named after its most prominent feature – a historic lighthouse that sits atop a rocky bluff – Split Rock offers beautiful trails, cobblestone beaches, cart-in campsites, cross-country skiing, and fishing.

 Walk along the pebble beach shoreline to get the best views of the historic lighthouse, or visit the nearby History Center to explore the structure from within.

 Adventurers looking to spend the night may opt for any of the cart-in sights that offer phenomenal views of the lighthouse from a distance.
-Access to North Shore’s entirety makes Split Rock Lighthouse State Park one of the best MN state parks on this list.
+Access to North Shore’s entirety makes Split Rock Lighthouse State Park one of the best state parks on this list.

-PRO TIP: The History Center offers excellent insights about the lighthouse’s history through exhibits, displays, and video presentations.
-Take a 20-minute tour to the lightkeeper’s home and outbuildings to learn about their remote way of life.
+PRO TIP: The History Center offers excellent insights into the lighthouse’s history through exhibits, displays, and video presentations.
+Take a 20-minute tour of the lightkeeper’s home and outbuildings to learn about their remote way of life.

 7. Jay Cooke State Park

 Splendid views of the St. Louis River make Jay Cooke one of the best state parks in Minnesota on this list, and CERTAINLY one of the best Minnesota state parks in spring.
 The moment you exit the parking lot, you’re treated to picturesque views of the St. Louis River – a tributary of Lake Superior, which lies 20 miles to the north.

 Throughout the park, the St. Louis River makes its presence felt through steep valleys, water-eroded gorges, and massive rock formations.
 The park comes alive in spring and fall when wildflowers bloom and the environs burst with vivid colors.